 For most hardcopy applications you only need to send 2 copies of the plans and supporting documents, however:

 - for developments of more than 10 dwellings, or for new buildings with floor area over 1,000 square metres, you need to send 3 copies.

 - for listed building consent, you need to send 4 copies.

-We need to scan your documents when we get them so please don't have them bound or put them in plastic covers.
+We need to scan your documents when we get them.
+Please don't have them bound or put them in plastic covers.

 See the Planning Portal for an up to date list of fees and a fee calculator.

 If you use the Planning Portal, you can pay by credit or debit card as part of the application process.

 Alternatively you can pay us direct.
 If you pay by cheque please make sure you include the Planning Portal reference number, application address and contact details for the applicant or agent.
 You can also pay over the phone by debit or credit card.

 PLEASE NOTE: Planning application fees are due to increase on 17th January 2018.